Reno Omokri: Free Leah Sharibu movement

-Reno Omokri successfully supported a campaign to unfollow Nigeria's president, Muhammadu Buhari on Twitter.
-His campaign #UnfollowBuhari, led to a 100,000 drop in the Nigerian President's Twitter following in just 3 hours.

 #HarassBuhariOutofLondon

 On April 2, 2021, Omokri led a series of protests in London to force General Buhari to return to Nigeria, instead of relying on the UK for healthcare.
-Mr Buhari had flown into London the previous day.
+Mr. Buhari had flown into London the previous day.

 #HarassBuhariOutofNewYork

 On Friday, September 24, 2021, Omokri led a protest against Nigeria's President Buhari in New York, where the latter was attending the Seventy-sixth session of the United Nations General Assembly.
 The New York Police Department were called on protesters by the Nigerian Consulate, but no arrest or intervention was made, as the protest was peaceful.
 However, after the protest, Mr. Omokri was trailed to his hotel by an assailant and attacked.
 He was only saved by his bodyguard, Mr. Sean Reilly, who wrestled the assailant, chased him away and called the police.
 The whole incident was caught on tape and covered by the media.
 The next day (Saturday, September 25, 2021), a pro-Buhari group issued a statement carried by the government leaning Daily Times, warning Mr. Omokri to expect more "deadly" attacks.